Live from New York, it's Saturday Night!: Presidents and presidential hopefuls

 Gerald Ford opened the show with the phrase (in a pre-recorded segment) on April 17, 1976, which came during his presidency, when press secretary Ron Nessen was host.
 A series of presidential and vice presidential hopefuls have also announced the phrase on their appearances on the show, beginning with Bob Dole on November 16, 1996 (coming after the 1996 election).
 It was announced by Barack Obama on November 3, 2007, by Hillary Clinton on March 1, 2008, by Sarah Palin on October 18, 2008, by John McCain on November 1, 2008, by Elizabeth Warren on March 7, 2020, by Nikki Haley on February 3, 2024, and by Kamala Harris on November 2, 2024.

 In popular culture

-In The Simpsons episode "Scuse Me While I Miss The Sky", the line is spoken by a sleep deprived Marge.
+In The Simpsons episode "'Scuse Me While I Miss the Sky", the line is spoken by a sleep-deprived Marge.

-In the second part of "The Golden Girls" two-part special "Home Again Rose", Rose yells the line in her daughter Kirsten's ear when she asks her to come close to tell her something very important.
+In the second part of The Golden Girls two-part special "Home Again Rose", Rose yells the line in her daughter Kirsten's ear when she asks her to come close to tell her something very important.

+In Saturday Night, which recounts the night of production on Saturday Night Lives premiere episode, the line is said by Chevy Chase (portrayed in the film by Cory Michael Smith) following the ending of the first episode's cold open.